-In February and March 2020, the Committee reviewed a report of updated market data and industry compensation trends developed by its independent compensation consultant.
-The Committee also reviewed the Company's recent financial and share price performance and the availability of shares to grant under our 2017 Omnibus Incentive Plan, which was in effect prior to the stockholders' approval of the 2020 Plan at the 2020 Annual Meeting.
+In February and March 2021, the Committee reviewed a report of updated market data and industry compensation trends developed by its independent compensation consultant.
+The Committee also reviewed the Company's recent financial and share price performance and the availability of shares to grant under our 2020 Plan.